Jens Spahn: Germany's third COVID wave appears to be 'broken' | DW | 07.05.2021

 Germany applied a so-called emergency brake on April 24, enforcing stricter measures nationwide for any areas with a seven-day incidence higher than 100 per 100,000 people.

-Some regions are beginning to ease restrictions, such as the late night curfew, sweeping shutdown and contact restrictions, as they drop back below this threshold.
+Some regions are beginning to ease restrictions — such as the late night curfew, and sweeping shutdown and contact restrictions — as they drop back below this threshold.

 -